• Home

 If I am canning peaches, I try to use the yellow-fleshed, freestone peaches because they are much easier to work with.

-Yellow-Fleshed Varieties: Only the yellow-fleshed peaches can be canned safely.
-White- and or pale pink-fleshed peaches have a different acidity level than yellow.
+Only the yellow-fleshed peaches can be home canned safely.
+White peaches and pale pink-fleshed peaches have a different pH acidity level than yellow.
 At this time, there is no tested safe canning recipe for white-flesh peaches.
 If you have white-fleshed peaches to preserve, freeze them instead.

-Clingstone vs Freestone: There are two types of peaches, clingstone and freestone.
+There are two types of peaches, clingstone and freestone.
 They are called clingstone because the flesh clings to the pit.
 I find clingstone peaches are a hassle to trim into nice sized slices, and you may end up wasting some of the fruit.
+I prefer to use clingstone peaches to make peach jam.

 The flesh easily separates from the pit of freestone peaches.
 This makes them much easier to clean and prepare for canning.
 Most early season peaches are clingstone varieties.
 If you are canning peaches for your food storage shelves, try to wait until mid- and late-season for the freestone variety.